bpob2018/cse185-spring18-projects/cse185-spring18-final-projects.md

 <a name="lightning"></a>
 **Sign up to present either Wednesday May 30, Monday June 4, or Monday June 6**

 A 60 second presentation to the class about what you’ve been working on.
 Include your project plans and any progress you’ve made.
-You must include one informative slide, and one slide with a clicker question for the class.
-You can ask a quiz question about your topic, for advice for your project, or for predictions about what your results will show.
+You must include one informative slide which you add to the *shared Google Slides* for the session you signed up for.

 ## Lightning Talk scoring

 Talks are out of 4 pts:

-* 1 pt: Talk is within tim (practice with a timer to make sure you're under 60 seconds!)
+* 1 pt: Talk is within time (practice with a timer to make sure you're under 60 seconds!)
-* 1 pt: Has informative slide AND clicker slide
+* 1 pt: Has informative slide
 * 2pts: Good summary of proposed work & any progress

 There will be more instructions sent out this week about how to sign up for a slot and how to submit your slides.
-In addition, you should upload slides to your repository with the filename `CSE185_Project_LightningTalk.pptx`.
+You should add your slide to the *shared Google Slides* for the session (in the correct order).

 # Project Report (10%)